August 1995 Bosanski Petrovac refugee column bombing: Events

 On 7 August, two Croatian Air Force MiG-21 planes fired several rockets at a Serb refugee column located on Petrovačka road near Bosanski Petrovac (Petrovačka cesta), killing 9 civilians and injuring more than 50.
 The victims included four children.
 The columns of refugees had arrived on the territory of Bosnia and Herzegovina from Lika and Dalmatia, and Kordun and Banija.
-According to the testimonies of survivors, there were no military vehicles or army units in the column, only civilians who were fleeing.
-However, RSK forces would also sometimes be intermingled with fleeing civilians.

-On 8 August, another refugee convoy was shelled near the village of Svodna, also in Bosnia, resulting in civilian casualties.
+On 8 August, another refugee convoy was shelled near the village of Svodna, also in Bosnia, resulting in three civilian casualties.

 Aftermath and reactions

-A 1996 report by Human Rights Watch detailing abuses committed during Operation Storm listed bombings of refugee columns by Croatian aircraft on "at least three separate occasions".
-It noted that the attacks would constitute violations of the Geneva Conventions and a war crime if civilians had been directly attacked but that if military personnel had been mixed in and if incidental fighting occurred which resulted in civilian casualties, it could be considered collateral damage.
+A 1996 report by Human Rights Watch detailing abuses committed during Operation Storm listed bombings of refugee columns by Croatian aircraft on "at least three separate occasions" including near Bosanski Petrovac.
+It stated that the attacks would constitute violations of the Geneva Conventions and a war crime if civilians had been directly attacked but that if military personnel and materiel had been mixed in and if incidental fighting occurred which resulted in civilian casualties, it could be considered collateral damage.
+It noted that even in the latter situation, "further investigation is required to determine whether attacking forces fulfilled their obligation to take all feasible precautions to minimise civilian harm".
+HRW wrote that RSK forces would sometimes be intermingled with fleeing civilians and that according to witnesses, Serbian soldiers and heavy artillery were reportedly part of, or near the refugee columns.
+Some of the witnesses of the August 7 attack were Croatian Serb soldiers who spoke about transferring military equipment in the convoy to Bosnian Serb forces.

+According to the testimonies of survivors of the first bombing, there were no military vehicles or army units in the column, only civilians who were fleeing.
+Photojournalist Ranko Ćuković, who photographed the Petrovačka road bombing, stated that he did not see military vehicles in the convoy but that there were there were a couple of T84 tanks "not far from it, on a hill, in a small forest".

+Serbian historian Kosta Nikolić stated that the lack of "first-class historical sources" makes it difficult to establish who ordered the bombing and when, as well as what goal and task the Croatian pilots were given.
+Darjan Godić, a historian at the Croatian Institute of History, claimed that there was military equipment in the column which is confirmed by Serbian authors, thus making the column a legitimate war target of the Croatian Army.

 In 2003 at the ICTY while under cross-examination by Slobodan Milošević, it was revealed that General Janko Bobetko, former Chief of the General Staff of the Croatian Army accused Imra Agotić, first commander of the Croatian Air Force and Defence of ordering the bombing of the refugee column.
 Agotić denied any involvement.